-Below is the letter acknowledging FDA's receipt of the Commitment Letter from Clariant Corporation Documenting Cessation of Introduction into Interstate Commerce (PDF: 445KB).
+Below is the letter acknowledging FDA's receipt of the Commitment Letter from Clariant Corporation Documenting Cessation of Introduction into Interstate Commerce.

 June 25, 2012

 Keller and Heckman, LLP

 1001 G Street, N.W.

 Washington, DC 20001

 The purpose of this letter is to acknowledge the receipt of the voluntary commitment made by your client, Clariant Corporation (herinafter “Clariant”) for the following food contact substance (FCS) “Copolymer of 2-perfluoroalkylethyl acrylate, 2-(dimethylamino)ethyl methacrylate, and oxidized 2-(dimethylamino)ethyl methacrylate (CAS Reg.
 No. 479029-28-2)” which is the subject of the effective premarket notification (FCN) 628.
 This commitment, as stated in their correspondence of September 1, 2011, confirms that Clariant ceased introduction into interstate commerce or delivery for introduction into interstate commerce of this FCS for any use in food-contact applications which are subject to the jurisdiction of the FDA as of August 31, 2011, and that Clariant will not thereafter introduce into interstate commerce or deliver for introduction this FCS for any use in food-contact applications subject to the jurisdiction of the FDA.